System Context

 - container orchestration infrastructure was not widely adopted,

-- a single deployable artifact,
+- one deployable artifact,

-- a shared relational database,
+- one relational database,

-- simplified deployments,
+- a simplified deployment model,

 - full control over operational flows.